 The black foam is a good option for those body parts that are too sensitive or too painful to be treated with the plastic muscle rollers.

 Where to Buy — Tiger Tail Original Muscle Stick

 For those looking for a deeper tissue massage, the Sportneer Muscle Roller Stick features deep-ribbed plastic gears for attacking soreness.

-Along with the Tiger Tail, the Sportneer Muscle Roller Stick is a key piece of my mobility and post-workout recovery aresenal.
+Along with the Tiger Tail, the Sportneer Muscle Roller Stick is a key piece of my mobility and post-workout recovery arsenal.
 It features ten plastic gear treads that run smoothly and deeply over your skin, hitting deep into your muscles.

 The treads just out about 1/4 inch, helping them dive deep into your muscles.
-The shaft is made of steel, the anti-slip handles are polypropelene plastic, and at 17.5″ in total length, can be easily transported.
+The shaft is made of steel, the anti-slip handles are polypropylene plastic, and at 17.5″ in total length, can be easily transported.

 Another nice benefit of the Sportneer Muscle Stick is the threaded loop at the top of the stick, which means you can handle it for easy storage.

 Where to Buy — Sportneer Deep Tissue Muscle Roller Stick